dictionaria/sanzhi/README.md

 <td><i>sa</i>- ‘to the speaker, hither’</td>
 </tr>
 <tr>
-<td colspan="3"><i><span style="font-feature-settings: 'smcp' on">gm</span>-it</i>- ‘away from the speaker, thither’</td>
+<td colspan="3"><i><span style="font-variant: small-caps">gm</span>-it</i>- ‘away from the speaker, thither’</td>
 </tr>
 <tr>
 <td colspan="3"><p style="visibility: hidden;">-</p></td>
 </tr>
 </table>

 All location and direction preverbs are identical to spatial postpositions, spatial adverbials or spatial cases.
 Spatial preverbs are mostly optional, but there are a number of bound verbal roots for which they are obligatory.
 Spatial preverbs are most commonly used with verbs denoting movement, position or posture but also with other verbs.
 In this dictionary, a large part of verbs contain spatial preverbs.
 The preverbs are always written together with the verbal stem and are thus verbal prefixes.
-They are nevertheless classified belonging to the lexical class ‘preverb’ (=<span style="font-feature-settings: 'smcp' on">PREV</span>) in the dictionary (see the section on preverbs below).
+They are nevertheless classified belonging to the lexical class ‘preverb’ (=<span style="font-variant: small-caps">PREV</span>) in the dictionary (see the section on preverbs below).

 Sanzhi has many more preverbs with mostly non-spatial meaning.
 All those other preverbs are used in verbal compounding.
 Compounding is a very productive way of extending the verbal lexicon.
 Compound verbs consist of two parts: a first part that can be a noun (often a loan word), adjectival stem (without the suffix _-ce_), ideophone, or bound lexical stem (including verbal stems).
 The bound lexical stems and the ideophones form a closed class that occurs only in compound verbs and are categorized as ‘preverbs’ (together with the spatial preverbs from Table 6).
 The second part of compound verbs is a light verb.
 The most frequent light verbs are _b-iχʷ-ij_ ‘be, become, can’, _b-ik’ʷ-ij_ ‘say’ and _b-arq’-ij_ ‘do’.
 The verb _b-ik’ʷ-ij_ is widely used in compounds that denote verbs of speech and the production of other sounds, but also in many verbs of movement.